perholmes/ECSMinimalContainer/README.md

 ## How to reference ECS Minimal Container in TaskDefinitions

-The minimal container is simply a first image that already exists in an ECR when your CloudFormation runs for the first time, allowing it to put.
+The minimal container is simply a first image that already exists in an ECR when your CloudFormation runs for the first time, allowing it to boot.
 Otherwise, CloudFormation will hang and fail.

 Under a TaskDefinition -> ContainerDefinition, simply reference the minimal container image.
 WHen proper images are built, they just become the new :latest.